haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 We have demonstrated the use of cross-linking data from mass spectrometry for guiding the docking process in HADDOCK.
 The results show that it is not straight-forward to satisty all cross-links, even when false positives are first identified with DisVis.
-Even in the original work of [Kerber et al. 2016](https://www.nature.com/articles/nmeth.3838) from which the cross-links were taken, many cross-links remained violated.
-See for example check Suppl Table 5 in  the corresponding [supplementary material])https://media.nature.com/original/nature-assets/nmeth/journal/v13/n6/extref/nmeth.3838-S1.pdf).
+Even in the original work of [Ferber et al. 2016](https://www.nature.com/articles/nmeth.3838) from which the cross-links were taken, many cross-links remained violated.
+See for example check Suppl Table 5 in  the corresponding [supplementary material](https://media.nature.com/original/nature-assets/nmeth/journal/v13/n6/extref/nmeth.3838-S1.pdf).
 The cross-linking experiments might have captured transient or non-native interactions.

 Further our modelling here was based on homology models, which brings another level of complexity.
 Also clearly some domains show much more variability in their position (e.g. C34_wHTH1), which might explain why they are not see in the cryo-EM density.

+<hr><hr>
+## Alternative runs

+1) Instead of using the dummy Lysines residues for C31, you could repeat the docking using the full C31 iTasser model and compare the results.
+Compare in particular the position of the various domains and the retraint energy indicating how well the cross-links are satistified.

+2) Try to identify from the run described in this tutorial the heavily violated cross-links and remove them from the restraints list.
+Repeat the docking and check if this affects the position of the various domains.

 <hr><hr>